firmworks/FileViewer/docs/advanced-config.md

    1. Title - This will set the title in the top left of the component on the page layout.

-   1. Max Height - This will set the max height on the component on the page layout.
+   1. Max Height - This will set the max height on the component in the page layout.
 If this is not set the height will be set based on the number of returned results.

 1. Configuration: